mayanksharma4all/news_app/README.md

 # newsapp_dio

-A news app using dio
+A news app for displaying the current news using news api with the help of Dio.

 ## Getting Started